Mause/mause.github.com/projects/index.md

 ## Projects

 Much of the code I have written is in Python, as is it both my language of choice, and the language with which I possess the most experience, having learnt Python through the [NCSS Challenge](https://groklearning.com/challenge/) of 2009, at age 13.
+Some years later, I learnt Javascript, and used it to add functionality to some websites.

 For much of these projects, more information is available on the linked GitHub pages, where appropriate.